 - Avoid too much change during construction.
 In addition to increased costs, change orders take time to design, price, subcontract, schedule and finally complete the work in the field.
 This is a key variable that the owner really has more control over than the contractor and is a great way to mitigate pressure on the schedule.

 - As the owner, insist on a realistic project plan that includes all desired scope and an achievable project budget and schedule.
 Avoid the urge to push too aggressively for better pricing or impossible delivery dates as these often backfire.
-Project Managers can use project budgeting techniques to help you attain an achievable project budget and provide realistic timelines.
+Budgeting techniques for project management give project managers the ability to help you attain an achievable project budget and provide realistic timelines.

 Creating a professional, well-functioning project team, fostering communication and managing that team in accordance with the project plan will accomplish more for your project than a $1000 per day penalty for late completion.

 Good team work & communication are essential to project efficiency.

 It is critical to flush out schedule expectations and problems early.
 A good construction manager will use construction management procedures to reduce costs by accelerating the design and construction schedule, ensure that project scope is properly documented in the drawings and specifications to reduce change orders and maintain a cooperative attitude.
 It is fundamental to Stonemark’s process that the contractor, architect, owner and all project participants are encouraged to work together as a team to provide full information, which we then organize to create efficient project delivery.
 The importance of communication cannot be overemphasized—team solidarity allows for early problem solving and tighter control of the schedule.
 Such clear organization and process controls on schedule can make the difference between a successful project and an unhappy client.